Value Added Tax (VAT) and how it works

 - Input VAT, or input tax, is the tax you pay on goods and services that you buy in to run your business eg raw materials or stock

 If you're registered for VAT the cost to your business is ultimately neutral because if your business receives more output tax from sales than it pays input tax on purchases you simply pay the difference to HMRC.
 This is almost always the case, however if you pay more input tax than you have charged in output you can claim VAT back from HMRC.

 The benefit of being VAT registered is that you can claim back some or all of the VAT you pay on the goods or services you use for your business.

-The standard rate of VAT is 20% although there is a low rate and a nil rate too.
+The standard VAT rate is 20% although there ar many other rates, including a low rate and a nil rate.
 If you supply goods or services that are zero rated you'll still need to register for VAT and then apply for an exemption.
 More information on the different VAT rates that apply to different goods and services

 is available from the HMRC website.